 I held my tongue for the most part.
 When he went out of business he couldn’t sell all he had built.
 Now, there were many reasons for this, but I suspect the refusal to brew out of style may have been a small, I repeat, small part of the problem here.
 While he kept on keeping on other breweries proliferated willing to stretch the boundaries, and, yes, an occasional bad brew does happen.
 The general public is far more forgiving than us beer geeks.

-I can’t see an end to this trend.
+I don’t see an end to this trend.
 Heck, Saranac (Matt Brewing in Utica, NY.) foresaw this trend long ago: I suppose one might say they saw the wort drizzled writing on the wall.
 They have been expanding styles and versions of styles for many decades now.
 Thanks to FX Matt and his sons.

 -30-